blocknative/web3-onboard/packages/core/README.md

 const injectedWallet = InjectedWallets()

 const onboard = Onboard({
-  // apiKey is used for Blocknative services such as
-  // transaction monitoring, balance watching, gas estimation
-  apiKey: '<API_KEY>',
   // wallet modules that you would like the user to be able to select from
   wallets: [injectedWallet],
   // additional metadata for app information